- Category: Uncategorized

-YACHTs purpose is to expand horizons in the field of communications along with general and advanced ham radio techniques, and to foster a greater appreciation of the role they play in the overall hobby of amateur radio, as well as giving kids a challenge and enjoyment.
-They have over 200 members in 34 states and 4 countries.
+YACHT's purpose is to expand horizons in the field of communications along with general and advanced ham radio techniques, and to foster a greater appreciation of the role they play in the overall hobby of amateur radio, as well as giving kids a challenge and enjoyment.
+YACHT has more than 200 members in 34 states and 4 countries.

 ARES is a corps of trained volunteer amateur radio operators that are organized to assist in public service and emergency communications.
 ARES is organized and sponsored by the American Radio Relay League.

 RACES operates under the Wisconsin Emergency Management (WEM) and activates when the incident expands beyond local boundaries.

 Communication failures have been a defining part of natural disasters and even some human-generated events such as the September 11 attacks that occurred in New York City in 2001.
 A lack of communication between firefighters at the World Trade Center contributed directly to the deaths of 300 of those firefighters.
 Amateur radio provides a means of communication “when all else fails.”